TealDragonMama

 There is an article on the web titled "Famous Baltimore Restaurants That Burned Down" by Vernelle Nelson.
 It says, "Caton House Restaurant first opened in the Cross Street Market in 1846.
 It moved to an Italian Revival-style building in 1871, which burned down in 1951.
 Today, Caton House is in the same location that it has called home since 1952."
 (6)

 A staff member at the Catonsville Historical Society said that Richard and Mary Carroll Caton had a country home named Castle Thunder in the area now known as Catonsville.
 There is a commemorative plaque for Castle Thunder at the Baltimore County Public Library's Catonsville Branch at the corner of Beaumont Avenue and Frederick Road.
-The plaque says that the house was a gift to the Catons from Mary's father, Charles Carroll, and was there from 1787 until 1906.
+The plaque says that the house was a gift to the Catons from Mary's father,

 "Sisters of Fortune" says of Castle Thunder, "Part of Mary Carroll's marriage settlement included a small 1,000-acre estate situated on part of the 30,000 acres of Carroll land near the small town of Baltimore, an area still known as Catonsville.
 Her father built a new house here for her which was named "Castle Thunder," although the plain late eighteenth-century stucco building bore little resemblance to a castle.
 Mary, however, shared the Carroll fondness for Voltaire, especially Candide, in which Castle Thunder is an "earthly paradise" of calm and unquestioning optimism."